 Something that’s really common but I still really enjoy seeing is when students build breath sensors using electronic stretch fabric for VR or for games.

-Kelly Griffin, a BA Hons Games Design student, made a game controller out of a potato, a knife and a fork – you played the game by tapping on the potato with the cutlery.
+Kelly Griffin, a BA Hons Games Design student, made a game controller out of a potato, a knife and a fork – her work was called Gobble Inn, and you played the game by tapping on the potato with the cutlery.

 Mich Tsai created a second spine that sits on your back like a backpack.
 When you move your body around, the spine contorts itself in really uncomfortable ways so that you can explore posture, work cultures and pain.
 She's continued to do some really great things since graduating from LCC.